Targeted Immunocytokines by CaGing and local Release

 Proposed Solution

 As part of my ERC-CoG-Grant, I have developed innate immune activators that are chemically blocked but can be reactivated locally.
-This approach can potentially serve as the safe and potent innate activator required.
+This approach can potentially serve as exactly the safe and potent innate activator required.

 By targeting the innate activators to the tumor and only activating them once they have accumulated there, we can decouple the therapeutic activity from the systemic toxicity that plagues these approaches.

-Project Objectives
+Research Objectives

 In this proposal, we aim to evaluate the first such caged innate immune activator in a pre-clinical cancer model.
-Our specific objectives include:
+Our objectives include:

 1. Validating its potency, pharmacokinetics, and caging/decaging behavior.